A First-Occupancy Representation for Reinforcement Learning: Experiments

-\paragraph{Performance and computational cost} We can see that each iteration of the planning algorithm adds at most one new subgoal to the planned trajectory from each state to the goal, with convergence when no policy switches can be made that reduce the number of steps required.
+The following result shows that under certain assumptions, FRP finds the shortest path to a given goal (proof in \cref{sec:app_proofs}). \begin{proposition}[Planning optimality] Consider a deterministic, finite MDP with a single goal state $s_g$, and a base policy set $\Pi$ composed of policies $\pi: \mathcal S \to \mathcal A$.
+We make the following \emph{coverage} assumption: there exists a sequence of policies that reaches $s_g$ from a given start state $s_0$.
+Then Alg. \ref{alg:implicit_planning} converges so that $\Gamma(s_0) = \gamma^{L_\Pi^\ast}$, where $L_\Pi^\ast$ is the shortest path length from $s_0$ to $s_g$ using $\pi\in\Pi$. \end{proposition} \paragraph{Performance and computational cost} We can see that each iteration of the planning algorithm adds at most one new subgoal to the planned trajectory from each state to the goal, with convergence when no policy switches can be made that reduce the number of steps required.
 If there are $K$ iterations, the overall computational complexity of FRP is $\mathcal O(K |\Pi| |\mathcal S|^2)$.
+The worst-case complexity occurs when the policy must switch at every state en route to the target---$K$ is upper-bounded by the the number of states along the shortest path to the goal.
 In contrast, running value iteration (VI; \citep{Sutton:1998}) for $N$ iterations is $\mathcal O(N|\mathcal A| |\mathcal S|^2)$.
-Given the true transition matrix $P$ and reward vector $\vec r$, VI will also converge to the shortest path to a specified goal state; but FRP converges more quickly than VI whenever $K|\Pi| < N|\mathcal A|$.
-To achieve an error $\epsilon$ between the estimated value function and the value function of the optimal policy, VI requires $N \geq \frac{1}{(1 - \gamma)}\log\frac{2}{(1 - \gamma)^2\epsilon}$ \citep{Puterman:1994_mdps}, which for $\gamma = 0.95$ and $\epsilon = 0.1$ (as an example), gives $N \geq 180$ iterations\footnote{Other DP methods like policy iteration (PI), which is strongly polynomial, converge more quickly than VI, but in the example above, PI still needs $N \geq \log(1/((1 - \gamma)\epsilon))/(1 - \gamma) = 106$ \citep{Ye:2011_pi}, for instance.}.
-To test convergence rates in practice, we applied FRP, VI, and GPI using the FR to the classic FourRoom environment \citep{Sutton:1991_fourrooms} on a modified task in which agents start in the bottom left corner and move to a randomly located goal state.
-Once the goal is reached, a new goal is randomly sampled in a different location until the episode is terminated after 75 timesteps.
-For GPI and FRP, we use four base policies which each only take one action: $\{$\texttt{up}, \texttt{down}, \texttt{left}, \texttt{right}$\}$.
+Given the true transition matrix $P$ and reward vector $\vec r$, VI will also converge to the shortest path to a specified goal state, but FRP converges more quickly than VI whenever $K|\Pi| < N|\mathcal A|$.
+To achieve an error $\epsilon$ between the estimated value function and the value function of the optimal policy, VI requires $N \geq \frac{1}{(1 - \gamma)}\log\frac{2}{(1 - \gamma)^2\epsilon}$ \citep{Puterman:1994_mdps}, which for $\gamma = 0.95$, $\epsilon = 0.1$, e.g., gives $N \geq 180$ iterations\footnote{Other DP methods like policy iteration (PI), which is strongly polynomial, converge more quickly than VI, but in the example above, PI still needs $N \geq \log(1/((1 - \gamma)\epsilon))/(1 - \gamma) = 106$ \citep{Ye:2011_pi}, for instance.}.
+To test convergence rates in practice, we applied FRP, VI, and GPI using the FR to the classic \textsc{FourRooms} environment \citep{Sutton:1991_fourrooms} on a modified task in which agents start in the bottom left corner and move to a randomly located goal state.
+Once the goal is reached, a new goal is randomly sampled in a different location until the episode is terminated after 75 time steps.
+For GPI and FRP, we use four base policies which each only take one action: $\{$\texttt{up}, \texttt{down}, \texttt{left}, \texttt{right}$\}$, with their FRs learned by TD learning.
 We ran each algorithm for 100 episodes, with the results plotted in \cref{fig:4room_planning}(a).

 Note that here GPI is equivalent to FRP with $K=0$ iterations.
 To see this, observe that when there is a single goal $s_g$ such that only $r(s_g) > 0$, the policy selected by GPI is